solarseller.com alternative energy by John Drake Services, Inc. | home

 As you can see, there is a door in the

-front for adding fuel along with an
+front for adding fuel during use along

-adjustable air vent.
+with an adjustable air vent.

 Everything folds flat into the base.